OleHalvor/ChatFilterAddon/README.md

 ### How to use

+1. Press "Clone or Download" on this page, choose "Download ZIP"
-1. put the 'cfa' folder into you interface/addons/ folder
+2. Extract "ChatFilterAddon-Master" into interface/addons/ folder
 2. activate it in the addon menu before loggin into your character
 3. Create a new chat window named "LFM".
 The name of the chat window is important and needs to be EXACTLY "LFM", as the addon always looks for a window named LFM.
 Optional: Join "world, LookingForMore" etc in a chat window (can be hidden)